saltball/usenauty/README.md

 # File Comments
-## Files difference with source library codes
+## File differences with source library codes
-Changed some files for source (https://pallini.di.uniroma1.it/index.html) Version 2.7R1 (MAY 19 2019):
+Changed some files from source (https://pallini.di.uniroma1.it/index.html) Version 2.7R1 (MAY 19 2019):
 - naututil.h:
     For msvc use, change `<sys/time.h>` to `"times.h"` and `times.c` with Macro defined for arch chioce.
 - gtools.h: